 I was “too much”.

 “Tone it down” I heard.
 The sketch I’ve included here was a collection I designed using solid fabrics because my teachers told me I should.(What was less obviously spoken but very apparent in the illustrations is the extremely thin models that were the norm for us at school, too)

 I was lost and confused designing with these knit solids.
 Not only weren’t they crisp, block printed cottons that reminded me of my beloved Origami papers, they were SOLID and they were JERSEY.
 But they WERE “acceptable”.
-That’s what they were!
+That’s all they were!

 Looking back at that sketch page, I like the it now, I guess.
 But i’ll never forget that there I was, putting myself in massive educational loan debt, and being told to design for someone I “wasn’t”.
 Maybe they were afraid I wouldn’t get a job at Calvin Klein (I didn’t) to pay back those student loans?
 Maybe they were afraid I wouldn’t get any job if I wasn’t tamed enough in my aesthetic?
 Their fears echoed my own, but I had a deeper knowing that was so vital and true, that I hid inside at that time.

 (Fortunately, those same teachers hired me a few years later, into this career that I love, so that worked out in the end!!)
 This career also gives me a chance to make a change.

 Don’t get me wrong, that was the only solid colored group I did!